mmistakes/jekyll-theme-skinny-bones/blog/B.ColEd.md

 Cristian Román-Palacios<sup>1</sup>, Francisco Henao-Diaz<sup>2</sup>, Alison Hamlin Harrington<sup>1</sup>

 <sup>1</sup>Department of Ecology and Evolutionary Biology, University of Arizona, Tucson, AZ 85721-0088, USA.
-Email: cromanpa94@email.arizona.edu; aharrington@email.arizona.edu
+Email: <cromanpa94@email.arizona.edu>; <aharrington@email.arizona.edu>

 <sup>2</sup>Department of Zoology and Biodiversity Research Centre, University of British Columbia, Vancouver, B.C.
 V6T 1Z4, Canada.
-Email: fhenaod@zoology.ubc.ca
+Email: <fhenaod@zoology.ubc.ca>

 Colombia has recently been recognized as one of seven nations with high potential to become significant players in global higher education<sup>1</sup>.
 This follows recent changes in the political and social arena that have enabled prioritization of investment in education over the civil conflict that characterized Colombia's recent history.
 Yet, according to recent official reports, Colombian public higher education is currently underfunded by ~$18.2B COP<sup>2</sup> (~$6B USD).
 Today, backed by multiple sectors of society, Colombian students and professors from public universities are on strike, demanding resources to safeguard equitable access to quality education.